Last week I shared all about how important Networking is to my business goals and a central part of my yearly planning.

 It allows you to evaluate your marketing strategy better, and what is working or not working.
 It can also help you determine if it’s really the offer itself that’s a flop or if it’s your marketing efforts or lack thereof.

-If you want my full yearly planning system, grab Plan Your Year With Trello!
+If you want my full yearly planning system, grab Manage Your Business With Trello!
 Start your year all organized and focused, and end your year knowing exactly what worked or didn’t work.